Retirement planning for self-employed professionals: Build freedom on your terms

 • Review your plan at least once a year

-• Adjust for income changes, tax law updates, or new life goals
+• Adjust for income changes, tax regulation updates, or new life goals

-• Work with a financial planner to stay on track and optimise tax-efficiency
+• Work with a financial planner to help stay on track and optimise tax-efficiency

 Final thoughts: Create a future you cannot wait to live